zaiisao/Documentation/en/Real-time-Messaging/rtm_invite_android.md

 // Accept a call invitation.
 void answerCall(final RemoteInvitation invitation) {
         if (RtmCallManager != null && invitation != null) {
-            RtmCallManager.acceptRemoteInvitation(invitation, this);
+            RtmCallManager.acceptRemoteInvitation(invitation);
         }
     }
 ```

 ###  Refuse a call invitation

-The callee refuses the call invitation by calling `refuseRemoteInvitation`.
+The callee gets `RemoteInvitation` from `onRemoteInvitationReceived` and refuses the call invitation by calling `refuseRemoteInvitation`.
 The lifecycle of the `RemoteInvitation` ends as the caller receives the `onRemoteInvitationRefused` callback.
 The lifecycle of the `LocalInvitation` ends as the caller receives the `onLocalInvitationRefused` callback.

 ![img](https://web-cdn.agora.io/docs-files/1598604564189)